Thunderstorm warning for Cardiff, Newport and Monmouthshire

 Thunderstorms could cause disruption to parts of south east Wales, according to the Met Office.

-A weather warning is in place between noon and 18:00 GMT for Cardiff, Monmouthshire and Newport.
+A weather warning is in place until 18:00 GMT for Cardiff, Monmouthshire and Newport, although heavy rain has been affecting a wider area.

-The Met Office said there was a slight chance it could cause power cuts and flooding.
+The Met Office said there was a slight chance the weather could cause power cuts and flooding.

 "A band of thunderstorms will move quickly eastwards, perhaps leading to some localised disruption," it said.